CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/general-functions.md

 ### Scenario 01

 - Open SAP Business One client and go to Add-on Administration.
-- Change ProcessForce startup to manual.
+- Change CompuTec ProcessForce startup to manual.
 - Restart SAP Business One client.
-- Go to Add-on Manager and run ProcessForce.
+- Go to Add-on Manager and run CompuTecProcessForce.
 - Check, for example, SAP Business One forms by showing System Message Log or other.
-- Go to Add-On Administration and change ProcessForce startup to Mandatory/Automatic.
+- Go to Add-On Administration and change CompuTec ProcessForce startup to Mandatory/Automatic.
 - Restart SAP Business One client and check the result.

 ### Scenario 02